HofmaDresu/Blog/_posts/2018-04-29-todo-xamarin-native-android.markdown

     </picture>
 </div>

-Before we implement the buttions functionality, we should create a new screen for it to navigate to.
+Before we implement the buttons functionality, we should create a new screen for it to navigate to.
 We'll add a new Activity to TodoXamarinNative.Android called "AddTodoItemActivity" and a new layout to Resources/layout called "AddTodoItem".
 Our layout will contain an EditText and two Buttons (Cancel and Save), and we'll tell AddTodoItemActivity to use our layout in the OnCreate method.

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>